dennisorellana2/dennisorellana2/README.md

 ## I'm a data analytics graduate student.

-- 🔭 I’m currently working on Amazon Linux.
+- 🔭 I’m currently working on PostgreSQL Projects.
-- 🌱 I’m currently learning AWS, Raspberry Pi and Linux.
+- 🌱 I’m currently learning AWS, PostgreSQL 13 with pgAdmin 4.
 - 👯 I’m looking to collaborate with others about data science.
 - 🥅 2020 Goals: Contribute more to open source data science projects.
 - ⚡ Fun fact: I love to dance Latin music and play soccer.